 Important Note: Some clients, such as the Nokia 9210 or 7650 devices, do not work correctly with SyncML Server URLs that do not contain a path (sync will abort after the second answering message is sent to the client).
-So we recommend always using a path (first example
+So we recommend always using a path (first example above) to avoid these problems.
+Note also that some devices (e.g. Siemens S55) do not work properly with servers using a port other than 80 for HTTP.

-- Server user name: test - Server password: test - Contacts database path: contacts (note that in the 1.0.5 samples, this was called contact, singular) - Events database path (for clients such as T39m-T68i, S55): events - Tasks database path (for clients such as T39m-T68i, S55): tasks - Combined events/tasks (e.g. for 9210 or P800): calendar - Notes database path: notes
+- Server user name: test

+- Server password: test

+- Contacts database path: contacts (note that in the 1.0.5 samples, this was called contact, singular)

+- Events database path (for clients such as T39m-T68i, S55): events - Tasks database path (for clients such as T39m-T68i, S55): tasks - Combined events/tasks (e.g. for 9210 or P800): calendar - Notes database path: notes